-I was interested in reviewing Zadie Smith’s NW because of how her critical writing and statements distancing NW from her previous fiction staged the novel as
+I was interested, reviewing NW, in how Zadie Smith’s critical writing and her statements distancing NW from her previous fiction staged the novel as

 a book to be considered not only as itself but as a suggestion of the path for the novel, or as the memes of 2012 might have it, a path for a novel.